syncfusion-content/maui-docs/MAUI/Maps/vector-layers/polygon-layer.md

 # Polygons in .NET MAUI Maps (SfMaps)

-Polygon layer is a sublayer that renders a group of `MapPolygon` on `MapShapeLayer`.
+Polygon layer is a sublayer that renders a group of `MapPolygon` on the `MapShapeLayer`.
 This section helps to learn about how to add the polygons and customize them.

 ## Adding polygons